 What Is a VersaClimber

 The VersaClimber is a vertical cardio trainer that is a full-body workout.
 It was created in 1981 by a mechanical engineer named Dick Charnitski, who wanted to bring his climbing workout indoors.

 Rise Nation was the first studio to put the VersaClimber under the spotlight (literally, when the class starts, the blinds automatically lower to reveal a nightclub-esque atmosphere).
 It's a little like a cycling class; the room is filled with numbered VersaClimbers that you're on for the 30-minute session.
 I found myself positioned right in front of the trainer, a bubbly lady, who, as it turned out, shared my love for pop and R&B. Each trainer has a different vibe, and whether it's their banging disco tunes or yoga background, you can find a class to suit your mood and musical tastes.

 Just like with a Spin class, the moves are determined by the beat.
 Sometimes you're in a squat position (great for the bum), and other times your hands are gripping the handles from beneath to work out your biceps.

-It's a great workout for anyone sat down all day; I have a damaged coccyx, so not being sat on a bike saddle (the world's most uncomfortable seat) was a joy.
+It's a great workout for anyone who sits down all day.
+I have a damaged coccyx, so not being on a bike saddle (the world's most uncomfortable seat) was a joy.
 It was fun, too.
 Sure, it was hard work, I was out of breath and sweaty the whole time, but I enjoyed it far more than any workout I had done before.

 For anyone who loves Spin or running, it's worth knowing that doing the VersaClimber burns double the number of calories than being on a static bike or treadmill.
 You're using your whole body and in a more functional, natural climbing motion.